hallamlab/mlLGPR/README.md

 _The above picture is exported from_ [Wikipedia](https://en.wikipedia.org/wiki/Metabolic_pathway).

-## WARNING: mlLGPR is currently not maintained.
-Please use [triUMPF](https://github.com/hallamlab/triUMPF).
+## mlLGPR is currently not maintained.
+A new model is coming soon.
+Please stay tuned.

 ## Basic Description